 There are several surgical procedures involving gum tissue, which may be performed for cosmetic or restorative purposes.
 Common types of gum surgeries include:

 - Gum grafting – Gum disease, overly aggressive brushing, genetics, and other factors can cause gum recession, which is a concern medically and aesthetically.
 As gums recede, the surface of the tooth root is exposed.
 Because it is naturally protected by gums, this surface lacks the thick layer of hard enamel that covers the crowns of teeth, making it much more susceptible to decay.
 Additionally, gum recession makes your teeth look unnaturally long, which ages your facial appearance.
 Grafting may be performed using donor tissue taken from another area of the mouth.
-Alternately, a small flap may be created in the gums near the tooth and repositioned to cover the exposed root.
+Alternatively, a small flap may be created in the gums near the tooth and repositioned to cover the exposed root.

 - Crown lengthening – This procedure has the opposite goal of grafting.
 It is used to uncover the margin of the tooth when there is too much gum tissue.
 Crown lengthening is commonly performed as a cosmetic treatment to correct the appearance of a “gummy” smile.
 In some cases, it is a necessary prerequisite to placing a dental crown, when there is not enough available tooth surface to cement the restoration in place.
 The procedure involves removing excess tissue with a few precise incisions.
 Depending on the situation, your dentist may also need to shave a small amount of hard tissue below the gumline.